mdc1314/OCRTOC_software_package/README.md

 ```

 ### Mujoco
-We provide a solution using keyboard to control the robot end effector.
-In the following we show an example on how to run it in the Mujoco simulator on your local machine.
+We provide a solution using keyboard to control the robot.
+In the following we show how to run it in the Mujoco simulator on your local machine.
 ```bash
 # Enter the docker container
 bash tools/exec_container.sh